Centre for Change Governance

-Meredith Edwards is Emeritus Professor at the University of Canberra.
+Meredith Edwards is Emeritus Professor at the Institute for Governance and Policy Analysis.
 She is an economist who has been a lecturer, researcher, policy analyst and administrator through her career.
 From 1983 to 1997, she advised on some major social policy, education and labour market issues in the Commonwealth Public Service, including in the role of Deputy Secretary of the Department of Prime Minister and Cabinet from 1993.
 She served as Deputy Vice-Chancellor of the University of Canberra from 1997 to 2002, and set up the National Institute for Governance in 1999, of which she was Director until 2004.
 In 2001, Meredith published a book Social Policy, Public Policy: From Problem to Practice based on case studies she was involved in during her career in the Commonwealth Public Service.
 Meredith was a member of the Wran Committee on Higher Education Funding (1988-1989) and a member of the Australian Statistics Advisory Council (1988-90 and 1994-2001).
-She is a Fellow of the Academy of the Social Sciences in Australia, a Fellow of the Institute of Public Administration Australia (IPAA), and was President of the Economic Society of Australia and New Zealand (ACT Branch) from 1994-1996.
-Meredith chaired a review of the research program of ANZSOG in 2007.
-She is Chair of the Board of the Closing the Gap Clearing House, member of the ANPHA Research Advisory Committee and she is a member of the United National Committee of Experts on Public Administration.
+She is a Fellow of the Institute of Public Administration Australia (IPAA), a Fellow of the Academy of the Social Sciences in Australia, a Fellow of ANZSOG, and was President of the Economic Society of Australia and New Zealand (ACT Branch) from 1994-1996.
+She is also a member of the United National Committee of Experts on Public Administration.
+Meredith is the author of three books and over 40 academic articles.
+Her latest book is Edwards, M., Halligan, J., Horrigan, B. & Nicoll, G., (2012), Public Sector Governance in Australia, (ANU E Press).
+'Most recently she has been engaged in an ANZSIG project on Celebrating the Contribution of Senior Women to the Public Sector which led to a publication which she co-authored titled, Not yet 50/50: Barriers to the Progress of Senior Women in the Australian Public Service.